-Ref Risk (title & full description) Consequences Key Existing Controls Ove r sk K Increased volume and complexity of government regulation Covid-19 and the range of government support for local authorities and the community have led to a rapid increase in the volume and complexity of reporting and regulation.
-A reduction in this funding will mean that future schemes cannot be delivered.
+Ref Risk (title & full description) Consequences Key Existing Controls erall Ris К Increased volume and complexity of government regulation Covid-19 and the range of government support for local authorities and the community have led to a rapid increase in the volume and complexity of reporting and regulation.
+Developer contributions (S106) A reduction in this funding will mean that future schemes cannot be delivered.
 Scaling up administrative resources to address the increased volume and complexity of reporting and regulation may divert attention from other priorities.
-Ultimately, failure to comply with new regulatory requirements could pose financial and reputational risk for the Council. - Local authorities continue to be able to access borrowing at relatively low cost through the Public Works Loan Board but there is a risk that this may be subject to restrictions in future. - The Council has formal procedures for monitoring new legislation, consultations and policy / guidance documents. - Our relationships with organisations such as the Council's external auditor provide access to additional knowledge regarding relevant future events.
+Ultimately, failure to comply with new regulatory requirements could pose financial and reputational risk for the Council. - Capital expenditure is monitored carefully against the borrowing limits that the Council sets itself. - The Council has formal procedures for monitoring new legislation, consultations and policy / guidance documents. - Our relationships with organisations such as the Council's external auditor provide access to additional knowledge regarding relevant future events.
 2 3 6 L Business Rates & Council Tax collection Council fails to maintain collection targets for business rates and council tax Failure to achieve collection targets will reduce the level of key resources to ensure a balanced budget.
 This will mean further cuts in other budgets or the cost of financing outgoing cash flow to other agencies in relation to taxes not yet collected.
-Business rates amount to around £60 million in 2021/22 and Council Tax due amounts to around £120 million. - The Council has a good track record of business rates and Council Tax collection. - Steps are taken to maximise collection rates, such as active debt collection, continual review of discounts, etc. - Nonetheless, Covid-19 has led to a reduction in collection rates, particularly in relation to business rates.
-4 5 20 M Business Rates pool Changes to rateable value (RV) or instability of business rates growth within the pool may not generate projected levels of income Changes in RV or instability in growth will result in a reduction in income from business rates and a potential consequence for the Council. - The pool is monitored quarterly Kent wide and Maidstone is the administering authority.
-The projected benefit of the pool across Kent as a whole is projected to be around £12m in 2021/22. - Provisions have been made when projecting business rates income for bad debts and losses on 3 4 12
+Business rates amount to around £60 million in 2021/22 and Council Tax due amounts to around £120 million.
+The Council has a good track record of business rates and Council Tax collection.
+Steps are taken to maximise collection rates, such as active debt collection, continual review of discounts, etc. Nonetheless, Covid-19 has led to a reduction in collection rates, particularly in relation to business rates.
+4 5 20 М Business Rates pool Changes to rateable value (RV) or instability of business rates growth within the pool may not generate projected levels of income Changes in RV or instability in growth will result in a reduction in income from business rates and a potential consequence for the Council. - The pool is monitored quarterly Kent wide and Maidstone is the administering authority.
+The projected benefit of the pool across Kent as a whole is projected to be around £12m in 2021/22. - Provisions have been made when projecting business rates income for bad debts and losses on appeal so any loss of income would relate to the excess over the provisions already made.
+3 4 12